-The Presidential directive of October 24, 1952:
+The Presidential directive of October 24, 1952.

 - a.
-Stated that the security of Federal communications (COMSEC) is a national responsibility, and that COMSEC policies and procedures must be integrated so as to enable the various departments and agencies of the Government to cooperate effectively in such matters and to satisfy legitimate requirements for the security of their messages; - b.
-Designated the Secretaries of State and Defense as a Special Committee of the National Security Council for CONSEC Matters, to establish such policies relating to COMSEC as will achieve the maximum security of Federal telecommunications, and to keep the President advised of such policies through the Executive Secretary of the National Security Council; and - c.
-Directed the Special Committee of the NSC to prepare and issue in the COMSEC field directives which will:
+Stated that the security of Federal telecommunications (COMSEC) is a national responsibility, and that COMSEC policies and procedures must be integrated so as to enable the various departments and agencies of the Government to cooperate effectively in such matters and to satisfy legitimate requirements for the security of their messages; - b.
+Designated the Secretaries of State and Defense as a Special Committee of the National Security Council for COMSEC matters, to establish such policies relating to COMSEC as will achieve the maximum security of Federal telecommunications, and to keep the President advised of such policies through the Executive Secretary of the National Security Council, and